 This could possibly be done within existing rolling stock allocations (by removing idle time at Newcastle and Morpeth) but more likely would require an additional rolling stock unit.

 The delivery of the full Northumberland Coast Local Service could be achieved by working collaboratively with Transport Scotland who are investigating a local service from Edinburgh to Berwick with re-opened stations at East Linton and Reston.
-Transport Scotland are further considering extending their proposed service south from Berwick to Newcastle as this may give a better economic return.
+Transport Scotland considered extending their proposed service south from Berwick to Newcastle as this may give a better economic return.
 Rather than an extension south from Berwick being on a semi-fast basis, SENRUG believes it should similarly be a local service (as north of the border) stopping at all existing stations and additionally re-opened stations at Belford and Beal.
 There is therefore a real possibility of achieving this new service through partnership working.

 In September 2016, SENRUG and RAGES (Rail Action Group East of Scotland) jointly formally launched a campaign for a Newcastle to Edinburgh local service calling at all local stations en route, with Belford and Beal re-opened in England and Reston and East Linton re-opened in Scotland.
 A new colour brochure describing the scheme and its benefits has been produced and sent to all stakeholders along the route.
 For SENRUG, this includes the MPs for Wansbeck and Berwick, the County Council, the Parish Councils and The North East Combined Authority.
 The campaign has been well covered in the press.

 SENRUG are now seeking support and funding for a Feasibility Study which would investigate whether there is the capacity on the East Coast Main Line for such a service, and if not what interventions (such as new passing loops) would be necessary to enable it.
 The study would also consider a high level commercial case for the service.
 SENRUG’s specification for the Feasibility Study is here.